Allegations of Misconduct

 Mistreatment of research subjects refers to violations of ethical standards in research concerning the treatment of participants in research studies.
 According to COPE, this term encompasses the following actions:

-Disrespect for participants' rights and dignity, conducting research without informed consent, subjecting participants to unjustified risks, misuse of personal or health data, exploitation of vulnerable populations.
-Al-Mustansiriyah Journal of Science strictly follows the COPE follow the chart in dealing with mistreatment of research subjects.
+Disrespect for participants' rights and dignity, conducting research without informed consent, subjecting participants to unjustified risks, misuse of personal or health data, and exploitation of vulnerable populations.

 Falsification and Fabrication of data

-Fabrication is defined as making up of data without actually collecting or synthesizing scientific data.
-Falsification is defined as the manipulation of research material in order to reach a favorable result.
-Fabrication and falsification could happen at any stage of research (in the field) up to the publication of a manuscript where misuse of citation can happen (referencing a citation when the citation does not support the argument).
-Al-Mustansiriyah Journal of Science tries to identify any kind of fabrication or falsification in all levels of manuscript processing, from initial screening to comprehensive evaluation of a revised manuscript and even after a manuscript has been published.
-Report of any fabrication and falsification is an ethical duty of our authors, co-authors, reviewers, editors, and readers.
-In any event of falsification or fabrication, Al-Mustansiriyah Journal of Science keeps its right to retract or withdraw the fabricated or falsified article.
-Al-Mustansiriyah Journal of Science strictly follows the COPE follow the chart in dealing with fabrication and falsification.
+Fabrication is defined as making up data without actually collecting or synthesizing scientific data.
+Falsification is defined as the manipulation of research material to reach a favorable result.
+Fabrication and falsification can occur at any stage of research, including manuscript publication, and may involve the misuse of citations, such as referencing a citation that does not support the argument.
+Therefore, Al-Mustansiriyah Journal of Science tries to identify any kind of fabrication or falsification at all stages of manuscript processing.
+Reporting is an ethical duty of any academic reader, and Al-Mustansiriyah Journal of Science keeps its right to retract or withdraw the article in any event of falsification or fabrication.

 Plagiarism